prathe/dotfiles/README.markdown

 awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

-## pre install

-Edit git/gitconfig.symlink.example but without sensitive information.
-Then activate the file.

-- `cp git/gitconfig.symlink.example git/gitconfig.symlink`

-And then you can add sensitive informations into git/gitconfig.symlink directly

 ## install

 - `git clone git://github.com/holman/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`
+- `cp git/gitconfig.symlink.example git/gitconfig.symlink`

+	- And then you can add sensitive informations into git/gitconfig.symlink directly it is ignored by git

 - If using Janus
   - `git submodule init`
   - `git submodule update`